All Categories

 Plate and shell heat exchangers are favored in harsh industrial conditions due to a series of significant advantages:

-2.1 Extremely high heat transfer efficiency: Due to the use of thin-walled corrugated plates as heat transfer elements, their heat transfer coefficient is much higher than that of traditional shell-and-tube heat exchangers.
-Data shows that their heat transfer efficiency is approximately twice that of shell-and-tube heat exchangers, and even 2-4 times higher under certain conditions.
-The highly efficient "static stirring" corrugated plates can create turbulence at low Reynolds numbers, significantly improving heat recovery.
+The use of thin-walled corrugated plates as heat transfer elements gives plate evaporators a notably higher heat transfer coefficient compared to conventional shell-and-tube heat exchangers.
+In practice, heat transfer efficiency is roughly twice that of shell-and-tube units, and can reach 2–4 times higher under certain operating conditions.
+The corrugated plate geometry generates a "static stirring" effect that induces turbulence even at low Reynolds numbers, which substantially improves heat recovery performance.

-2.4 Anti-fouling and easy maintenance: The flat flow channels inside the plate tubes and the complex flow channels in the shell side result in high fluid velocities.
+The flat flow channels inside the plate tubes and the complex flow channels in the shell side result in high fluid velocities.
 The high turbulence state provides excellent self-cleaning properties, effectively slowing down fouling deposition.
 Furthermore, many plate-and-shell heat exchangers feature removable tube bundles, facilitating mechanical or chemical cleaning and significantly extending the equipment's operating cycle.

-2.5 Low operating costs: Highly efficient heat transfer translates to superior heat recovery, significantly reducing furnace load and energy consumption.
+Highly efficient heat transfer translates to superior heat recovery, significantly reducing furnace load and energy consumption.
 Simultaneously, optimized flow channel design minimizes fluid pressure drop, thereby reducing pump and fan operating energy consumption.

-| Advantage Dimension | Performance Description | Data & Quantitative Indicators |
+Advantage Dimension Performance Description Data & Quantitative Indicators

-| Heat Transfer Efficiency | High heat transfer coefficient, approximately twice that of shell and tube heat exchangers. | 2–4 times higher than traditional equipment |
+Heat Transfer Efficiency High heat transfer coefficient, approximately twice that of shell and tube heat exchangers.
+2–4 times higher than traditional equipment

-| High Temperature & Pressure Resistance | Fully welded structure designed for harsh operating conditions with high temperature and pressure. | Temperature ≤ 900°C, Pressure ≤ 35 MPa |
+High Temperature & Pressure Resistance Fully welded structure designed for harsh operating conditions with high temperature and pressure.
+Temperature ≤ 900°C, Pressure ≤ 35 MPa

-| Compact Structure | Small footprint and lightweight design, significantly reducing installation space and infrastructure cost. | Weight is about 43% of a shell and tube heat exchanger |
+Compact Structure Small footprint and lightweight design, significantly reducing installation space and infrastructure cost.
+Weight is about 43% of a shell and tube heat exchanger

-| Easy Maintenance | High flow velocity reduces fouling; plate bundle can be removed for cleaning. | Long operating cycle and shorter maintenance downtime |
+Easy Maintenance High flow velocity reduces fouling; plate bundle can be removed for cleaning.
+Long operating cycle and shorter maintenance downtime

-| Economic Operation | High heat recovery efficiency and low pressure drop help reduce energy consumption. | Temperature difference as low as 1–3°C, pressure drop ≤ 80 kPa |
+Economic Operation High heat recovery efficiency and low pressure drop help reduce energy consumption.
+Temperature difference as low as 1–3°C, pressure drop ≤ 80 kPa

 3.1 Petroleum Refining and Petrochemicals